RyanGroch/autoscript/readme.md

 3. Autoscript will type `echo 'Hello World'` into the pseudo-terminal and execute it.
 4. Autoscript will type `exit` into the pseudo-terminal and execute it.
 This will close the pseudo-terminal.

+This file isn't particularly useful or interesting, though.
+In fact, it may close the pseudo-terminal before the user even gets to see "Hello World" printed to the console.

 ### Using delays

 Autoscript doesn't know whether the commands it typed have finished executing.
-As such, it is necessary to instruct Autoscript to pause for a number of milliseconds after it has finished typing each command.
+As such, it is useful to instruct Autoscript to pause for a number of milliseconds after it has finished typing each command.

 Every configuration file may contain a `default_delay` label, specifying how many milliseconds Autoscript should pause after typing each command.
-The "Hello World" file from above can be rewritten like this:
+The "Hello World" file from above can be revised like this:

 ```yml
 default_delay: 500